Well, you were right – it was an autism spectrum diagnosis.

-Be kind to Autism Dad, your son, and yourself.
+Be kind to your husband, your son, and yourself.
 Be patient with family who may be confused or dismayed by the diagnosis – they will come around and be very supportive.

 You will feel like you need to learn everything at once – do the best you can and follow the school’s lead.
 They have a lot of knowledge and will guide you as they work with your son.

 Because you were right: everything is going to be ok.